-How the Swiss militia system strengthens civic identity – and attracts the privileged into politics
+How the Swiss militia system strengthens civic identity – and favours the privileged

 The militia principle is a particularity of Swiss democracy.
 It strengthens the connection between the governed and those who govern – but also creates a form of social discrimination between those who can afford to hold unpaid public office and those who cannot.